ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-26.0.0.md

 # Migration to 26.0.0

-For the entire list of changes introduced in version 26.0.0 see the [changelog for CKEditor 5 v26.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2600-2021-03-01).
+For the entire list of changes introduced in version 26.0.0, see the [changelog for CKEditor 5 v26.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2600-2021-03-01).

-Listed below are the most important changes that require your attention when upgrading to 26.0.0.
+Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v26.0.0.

 ## Soft requirements

-While [allowing to extend builds](https://github.com/ckeditor/ckeditor5/issues/8395) with additional plugins without rebuilding the bundle (concept also called "DLLs"), certain sets of plugins had to be decoupled.
+While [allowing to extend builds](https://github.com/ckeditor/ckeditor5/issues/8395) with additional plugins without rebuilding the bundle (a concept also called "DLLs"), certain sets of plugins had to be decoupled.
 This has lead to the introduction of the "soft requirements".

-Normally, each plugin had its direct requirements that would be automatically loaded by the editor before that plugin is loaded.
-Those plugins were specified in `static get() {}` callback of a plugin class in the form of plugin constructors (dependencies).
+Before, each plugin had its direct requirements that would be automatically loaded by the editor before the plugin is loaded.
+These plugins were specified in the `static get() {}` callback of a plugin class in the form of plugin constructors (dependencies).

-Starting from 26.0.0 not all plugins can be directly imported by other plugins.
+Starting from v26.0.0 not all plugins can be directly imported by other plugins.
 However, a plugin can define that it requires another plugin (called for example `'Foo'`) by returning a string from `static get() {}`.
 This tells the editor that such a plugin must be provided by the integrator (you) either prior to building (via {@link module:core/editor/editor~Editor.builtinPlugins `Editor.builtinPlugins`}) or when creating a new instance of the editor (e.g. via {@link module:core/editor/editorconfig~EditorConfig#plugins `config.plugins`}).

-Therefore, when upgrading to version 26.0.0 you may stumble upon `plugincollection-soft-required` error.
+Therefore, when upgrading to version 26.0.0, you may stumble upon the {@link framework/guides/support/error-codes#error-plugincollection-soft-required `plugincollection-soft-required`} error.
 This tells you that some dependencies are now missing and you need to provide them.

 ### List of known soft requirements